UniFormal/uniformal.github.io/doc/setup/index.md

 In the previous, you obtained the file `mmt.jar` (by downloading or building).

 To start setup open a shell and run `java -jar mmt.jar`.<br>
-On Windows, be sure to have `sh` on your current PATH, inside which `git` is available.
-For instance, you could directly issue the `java -jar mmt.jar` command from within Git Bash from an existing [Git for Windows](https://gitforwindows.org/) installation.
+On Windows, this assumes that `git` can be called from within `sh`, which means `sh` has to be in your PATH; depending on how you installed `git`, this may already be the case.
+If it is not in your PATH, you can also directly issue the `java -jar mmt.jar` command from within Git Bash from an existing [Git for Windows](https://gitforwindows.org/) installation.

 This triggers the setup dialog which does the following: